RightToPrivacy/wipri/README.md

     sudo bash install.sh

-(install.sh will install files exactly where they need to be.

 Next, install.sh asks if you would like wipri to run automatically at boot (early to prevent any leaks).
 And you can choose whatever wipri or wipri-list command you would like to run at boot.)

+(install.sh installs files exactly where they need to be)

 That's it. wipri is now installed as a command.